 Before we jump into the actual nitty-gritty of developing a fitness app, let’s take a look at what kind of fitness apps are available out there.
 According to Grand View Research, the global fitness app market size was valued at USD 1.1 billion in 2021 and is expected to expand at a compound annual growth rate (CAGR) of 17.6% from 2022 to 2030.
 The fitness app market in the US alone was valued at USD 338 million in 2020 and it is expected to triple in size by 2030.

 There is a plethora of fitness and health-related apps available on the app stores today, we have categorised them into types based on the purpose, features and audience of each type.
 If you are unclear about what features and functionalities you want within your fitness app or if your idea is a little all over the place, this breakdown of different categories will definitely bring you some clarity.

 In fact, it will also help you better understand the development process and the ways in which it can vary for each category of fitness app.

 Workout and Exercise Apps

 These types of fitness apps are used to help people with their exercise and workout regimes.
-With most workout and exercise apps, they serve the function of a personal trainer by building an exercising plan according to your fitness goals and keeping track of them for you.
+Most workout and exercise apps serve the function of a personal trainer by building an exercise plan according to your fitness goals and keeping track of them for you.
 Users can set their fitness goals (such as losing weight, gaining muscle or toning their abs) and select the area of the body they want to work on (for instance, Full Body, Lower Back, Upper Body, or Core Strength) and get a customised exercise plan based on it.